gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

 - [Theta sketches](https://datasketches.apache.org/docs/Theta/ThetaSketchFramework.html) for estimating the union and intersection of sets (see for example class [org.apache.datasketches.theta.Sketch](https://github.com/apache/datasketches-java/blob/4.0.0/src/main/java/org/apache/datasketches/theta/Sketch.java)).

 Most of the Datasketches sketches come in two forms: a standard sketch form and a "union" form.
 The latter is technically not a sketch.
 It is an operator that allows efficient union operations of two sketches.
 It also allows updating the sketch with individual items.
 In order to obtain estimates from it, it is necessary to first obtain a sketch from it, using a method called `getResult()`.
 There are some interesting trade-offs in the serialisation and aggregation speeds between the sketches and the unions.
 If in doubt, use the standard sketches.
 Examples are provided for the standard sketches, but not for the unions.

+For the deprecated Clearspring library, a serialiser and an aggregator is provided for the [`HyperLogLogPlus`](https://github.com/addthis/stream-lib/blob/master/src/main/java/com/clearspring/analytics/stream/cardinality/HyperLogLogPlus.java) sketch.
+This is an implementation of the HyperLogLog++ algorithm described [in this paper](https://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en/us/pubs/archive/40671.pdf).

 ### Class List